-- Swallow the medicine with a full glass of water.
+- Swallow this medicine with a full glass of water.
 You may take the medicine with food if it upsets your stomach.
-Taking this medicine with food may lower your chances of getting irritation or ulcers in your esophagus (heartburn).

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Do not freeze the oral liquid.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how minocycline works.
 Tell your doctor if you are using any of the following: